 What can you do with it?

-The /ocr command enables you to extract text from images and scanned documents using optical character recognition.
-You can convert photos of text into editable content, digitize printed documents, extract form data from scanned forms, and process images containing text in various formats.
+command enables you to extract text from images, PDFs, and scanned documents using optical character recognition.
+You can convert photos of text into editable content, digitize printed documents, extract text from PDF files, extract form data from scanned forms, and process images or PDFs containing text in various formats.

 How to use it?